 Bringing together experts, students, and community members to advance neurological awareness

-Podcast series, newsletters, and educational programming making neurology accessible
+Podcast series, innovation projects, and educational programming making neurology accessible

 Annual community fair providing STEM mentorship and sparking interest in neuroscience